yoavt2806/soccer_guess_game/README.md

 ## Task Description
-create a guessing game of football flayers. the goal of the task if to test some React and JS fundementals:
+create a guessing game of football flayers. the goal of the task is to test some React and JS fundementals:
 1. getting data from async call.
 2. state managment
 3. css fundementals